OluwatobilobaIbuola/OluwatobilobaIbuola/README.md

 **A quick summary about me**:

-- 😊 I’m looking for help with open source projects, hackathons and entry-level opportunities.
+- 😊 I’m looking for help with open source projects, hackathons and mid-level opportunities.
 - 💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (Junior level  | mid level).
 - 📫 You can [view my resume](#) and contact me by emailing mailtoibuolatobi@gmail.com.